pubnub/ruby/README.md

 ##### YOU MUST HAVE A PUBNUB ACCOUNT TO USE THE API.
 ##### http://www.pubnub.com/account

-## PubNub Gem version 3.4
+## PubNub Gem version 3.5.0

 www.pubnub.com - PubNub Real-time Push Service in the Cloud.

-PubNub is a Real-time Network for Mobile App, Web Apps for pushing updates and enabling real-time notifications and even games!
+The PubNub Network is a blazingly fast Global Messaging Service for building real-time web and mobile apps.
+Thousands of apps and developers rely on PubNub for delivering human-perceptive real-time experiences that scale to millions of users worldwide.
+PubNub delivers the infrastructure needed to build amazing Mobile, MMO games, social apps, business collaborative solutions, and more.

 ### Upgrading from PubNub 3.3.x and Earlier
-PubNub 3.4 is NOT compatible with earlier versions of Pubnub Ruby Client.
-If you are upgrading from 3.3.x, the changes you will need to make are minimal.
+PubNub 3.5.0 is NOT compatible with earlier than 3.4 versions of Pubnub Ruby Client.

-### New Features of 3.4
+### Upgrading from PubNub 3.4
-There are a lot of cool features introduced in the 3.4 version of the gem.
-Notably:

-* Ability to carry out requests asynchronously or synchronously
-* Message handling via callback, block, and return
-* Heroku and JRuby Support (JRuby requires calls to be made synchronously)
+PubNub 3.5.0 is compatible with 3.4 version.

 #### Asynchronous vs Synchronous Responses
 Feedback from prior versions of the gem demonstrated that some users would like to 'fire and forget' PubNub calls.
 Others wanted to block, and take specific action, based on server response.